rcls/discus/docs/README.md

 output-enable driving the `Q` bus.
 Decoding the instruction to produce the control stobes for the ALU takes 41 transistors.

 The ripple carry uses two gate levels per bit.
-This is on the critical path for the CPU clock cycle time, and accounts for over half of it.
+To reduce the propagation delay through the carry chain, 820Ω pull-ups are used, rather than the 2.49kΩ used elsewhere.
 One gate level per bit could be achieved by dualizing every second ALU bit, saving a transistor and improving performance.
 Pragmatically, keeping each bit identical is preferable.

 Register File